Optimizely warehouse native experimentation vs. Amplitude, Statsig, and Eppo

 3. Optimizely vs. Eppo

-Eppo is an experimentation platform similar to Statsig.
-They target technical teams who want to run experiments directly on their data warehouse.
+Eppo was an experimentation platform similar to Statsig, targeting technical teams who wanted to run experiments directly on their data warehouse.

 Here are five reasons to pick Optimizely Analytics over Eppo: